 Doctors, parents, and specialists will work together to develop a plan to address the child’s symptoms and improve their quality of life.
-Due to the nature of cerebral palsy, it is important that a child with the disorder get started on their treatment plan as early as possible.
+Due to the nature of cerebral palsy, a child with the disorder must start their treatment plan as early as possible.

 A typical cerebral palsy treatment plan may include: